Colwill set to sign new Chelsea contract until 2025 as Blues line up Championship loan

 The contract of another top young defender, Dynel Simeu, expires this summer and Chelsea are also fighting to keep him.

-The likes of Jack Wakely, Declan Frith, Danilo Pantic, Jamal Blackman, Izzy Brown and Marco van Ginkel have, meanwhile, all been released by the club.
+The likes of Jack Wakely, Danilo Pantic, Jamal Blackman, Izzy Brown and Marco van Ginkel have, meanwhile, all been released by the club.

 Van Ginkel has joined PSV, Brown has signed for Preston and Pantic has sealed a permanent move to Partizan Belgrade.